-Under GASB Codification 150: Investments, if a participant has an investment in a qualifying external investment pool that measure for financial reporting purposes all of its investments at amortized cost it should disclose the presence of any limitations or restrictions on withdrawals (such as redemption notice periods, maximum transaction amounts, and the qualifying investment pool's authority to impose liquidity fees ore redemption gates) in notes to the financial statements.
-As of September 30, 2022, there were no redemption fees or maximum transactions amounts, or other requirements that serve to limit the District's access to 100 percent of their account value in the external investment pool or certificates of deposit.
+Under GASB Codification I50: Investments, if a participant has an investment in a qualifying external investment pool that measure for financial reporting purposes all of its investments at amortized cost it should disclose the presence of any limitations or restrictions on withdrawals (such as redemption notice periods, maximum transaction amounts, and the qualifying investment pool's authority to impose liquidity fees or redemption gates) in notes to the financial statements.
+As of September 30, 2023, there were no redemption fees or maximum transactions amounts, or other requirements that serve to limit the District's access to 100 percent of their account value in the external investment pool.